 While I appreciate that ideal chip, I admit that I typically reach for whatever is on sale when I’m shopping.
 That means I might be missing out on the best chips for my next party!
 So to find out which chip reigns supreme (and is perfectly dippable), I grabbed eight popular brands from a handful of supermarkets.
-Along a crew of dedicated testers, I put these eight options to the test:
+Along with a crew of dedicated testers, I put these eight options to the test:

 - Chi-Chi’s Original Strips

-- Clancy’s Restaurant Style Tortilla Chips
+- Clancy’s Restaurant Style Tortilla Chips, an Aldi-exclusive brand

 - Donkey Authentic Tortilla Chips (Salted)